Static Forms - Secure form backend and form endpoint for contact formsStatic Forms - Secure form backend and form endpoint for contact forms

 Duplicate Webhooks

-• Implement idempotency using the submittedAt timestamp
+• Implement idempotency using data.submissionId or the Idempotency-Key header

 • Store processed submission IDs to prevent duplicate processing